 3. Filter on Custom Dimensions

-If you still want to work with the data in the same Funnel Dashboard or export it to some other from a single Funnel Account you will have to create explicit filters to avoid duplicate numbers.
+If you still want export the data from a single Funnel Workspace you will have to create explicit filters to avoid duplicate numbers.
 One way of doing this is to create a Custom Dimension in Funnel for each breakdown and set the value to "Yes" only for the sources that contain this breakdown.
 E.g. create a Custom Dimension named "HasRegionData" and a dimension rule similar to this:

 For a more comprehensive walkthrough of how to do this, see the article How to create a data model to deduplicate data and avoid double-counting.